Viruna2010/Taxila-Digital-News/README.md

 ---

+## ⚠️ Legal Disclaimer & Licensing
+**STRICTLY PROPRIETARY AND CONFIDENTIAL.**
+This system, including its entire source code, UI/UX conceptual designs, cryptographic implementations, and associated digital assets, is the sole intellectual property of the owner. **No individual, organization, third-party developer, or entity is permitted to clone, copy, modify, distribute, host, or deploy this project, either partially or fully, without explicit, prior written permission from the owner.** Unauthorized usage, reverse engineering, unpermitted local hosting, or reproduction of any component within this repository is strictly prohibited and subject to legal action.

+---

 ## 🌐 Overview
 **Taxila Digital News** (`https://taxilanews.xyz`) is a state-of-the-art web portal engineered to deliver high-fidelity, real-time news broadcasting combined with an advanced, robust cryptographic authentication gateway.
 Built with modern web standards, it merges a premium, immersive user experience with cutting-edge client-side and backend engineering to ensure secure data distribution and beautiful visual layouts.